 A native of Marquette, Michigan, Lehtinen received his Bachelor of Science Degree in Community Health and Physical Education with Coaching minor from Northern Michigan University in 2014.
 Rob and his wife, Angela have two children, Stella and Luc.

 Tyler Ruegsegger, Boys 15O Co-Head Coach

-Ruegsegger began his coaching career at Valor Christian Hight School as an assistant to his former college coach George Gwozdecky.
-He is currently in his sixth year as a coach at Shattuck, and has coached at the U14, 15O, and U16 levels.
-In addition to coaching, Ruegsegger is the Hockey Advancement Coordinator for the SSM hockey program.
+Ruegsegger began his coaching career at Valor Christian High School as an assistant to his former college coach George Gwozdecky.
+He is currently in his sixth year as a coach at SSM, and has coached at the U14, 15O, and U16 levels.
+In 2021 he won a USA Hockey national championship with the U14 team and in 2022 he helped lead the 15O team to the national championship game.
+In addition to coaching, Ruegsegger is the Hockey Advancement Coordinator for the Shattuck hockey program.

 Tyler and his wife Megan have two girls, Reagan and Aspen, and in his spare time he enjoys being home and playing with them.